Chorus/Note-Documentation/docs/Reports/ActivityReport.md

 This report allows you to review all activity in a student's care plan in a specified period of time.

 <img src="/img/ActivityReport.png" width="400" />

 1. Click on a student.
 2. Click the filter button in the top right corner.
 3. Select Activity Report under the View category.
-4. Choose date range and whether to display graphs.
+4. Select the date range and choose whether to display graphs.
 5. Click Apply.

 ## What’s included?